May 22, 2026

 For some families, a modest corpus may work because expenses are low, the house is owned, health cover is strong, and there is pension or rental income.
 For others, even a larger corpus may fall short because expenses are high, healthcare is underplanned, and most assets are locked in property or low-growth instruments.

 The right starting point is not product selection.
 It is a structured review of the family's actual financial life.
-Once expenses, income, healthcare, assets, and documents are clear, the retirement plan becomes easier to build and review.
+Once expenses, income, healthcare, assets, and documents are clear, the retirement plan becomes easier to build and review annually.
+Families looking for a structured starting point may find it helpful to review Finnovate's financial planning advisory process.

 Want to review your parents' retirement readiness?